Why Your Home Doesn’t Feel Finished

 The Little Things Make All the Difference

-A rug that’s just a little too small can make an entire room feel disconnected.
-Bookshelves that are either empty or overcrowded tend to create a subtle sense that the space still isn’t fully finished.
+A rug that's just a little too small can make an entire room feel disconnected.
+Artwork that's undersized can leave walls still feeling empty.
+Bookshelves that are either empty or overcrowded tend to create a subtle sense that the space still isn't fully finished.

 Window treatments are another big one.
 They add softness, warmth, and dimension in a way that's hard to replicate anywhere else, but they're often one of the last things people think about.